 The syntax for the Microsoft Excel MOD function is:

 number is a numeric value whose remainder you wish to find.

 divisor is the number used to divide the number parameter.
 If the divisor is 0, then the MOD function will return the #DIV/0! error.

 The MOD function can be used in the following versions of Microsoft Excel:

 The MOD function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel MOD function examples and explore how you would use the MOD function as a worksheet function in Microsoft Excel:
+Let's look at some Excel MOD function examples and explore how to use the MOD function as a worksheet function in Microsoft Excel:

 Based on the spreadsheet above, the following Excel MOD examples would return: